akheron/jansson/doc/apiref.rst

    existing keys.
 Returns 0 on success or -1 on error.

-The following functions implement an iteration protocol for objects:
+The following functions implement an iteration protocol for objects, allowing to iterate through all key-value pairs in an object.
+The items are not returned in any particular order, as this would require sorting due to the internal object representation.

 .. function:: void *json_object_iter(json_t *object)